-- ♣ The pupil will miss some of their playtime and have to hold the hand of an adult. - The pupil will miss some Golden Time and will have a directed activity to do.
+- ♣ The pupil will miss some of their playtime and have to hold the hand of an adult. - ♣ The pupil will miss some Golden Time and will have a directed activity to do.
+If appropriate, they can join in Golden Time towards the end. - Very occasionally, a child will be sent to the other year group class for a short period of time - the other teacher will have been informed as to why.